 Since 1997, the Vice Provost for Undergraduate Education (VPUE) has sponsored small seminar-style courses taught by faculty from all seven schools.
 Focused on the research interests of the faculty, IntroSems serve as first- and second-year students’ introduction to the concepts and methods of a discipline and also foster faculty/student relationships centered on intellectual growth.

-Teaching an IntroSem is a rewarding experience.
+Teaching a Frosh or Sophomore Seminar is a rewarding experience.
 Learn more about the personal and professional benefits.

 Whether you have a fully developed syllabus or simply a preliminary topic, the process for creating or renewing an IntroSem is easy.
 Learn how to submit a new seminar or renew an existing seminar for the upcoming academic year.

 Whether you’ve taught in IntroSems for 20 years or this quarter will be your first, IntroSems offers a wealth of resources to support your course.
 Find out more about the resources the IntroSem Program provides, including supplemental funding, pedagogical support, and academic technology support.

 The Russell A. Berman Award for Excellence in an Introductory Seminar recognizes a student or group project that demonstrates exceptional engagement, skill, and achievement at an annual celebration in spring.
 View recent recipients and learn how to nominate an IntroSems project from your seminar for an Excellence Award.